 A payment is a transfer of an asset to the payee for discharging an obligation arising out of transactions involving goods, services or other legal obligations.
 The most common asset class used for such payment is money, although other assets unless specifically excluded by law, may be used provided the payee accepts payment by such assets other than money as good and sufficient discharge of the obligation.
 Of course, in the payer’s books of accounts, such transfer will be reported as a reduction in the book value of the asset being transferred.

 The Applicant can pay the consideration for inward supplies by way of setting off book debt.
 The GST Act and rules made there under does not restrict the recipient from claiming the input tax credit when consideration is paid through book adjustment, subject to the conditions and restrictions as may be prescribed and in the manner specified in Sections 16 and 49 of the GST Act.

-IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and efficient solution for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
 For a demo or to know further details please write to email@example.com.